 They don’t have large amounts of savings, so the devaluation of the dollar does not hurt them much.
 In fact, the more debt they have, the better.
 If Joe Poor took out a $35,000 loan 20 years ago thinking it was a lot of money (because it was), he worries about it less each day.
 In a few more years, $35,000 will be peanuts.

 Here are some steps you can take to protect yourself from inflation today:

 Next, visit your local coin shop and familiarize yourself with the staff and the inventory.
 Buy a one-ounce silver round of any type.
-The Silver Pool is affiliated with The Liberty Block and offers a large variety of silver, gold, and other products for the best prices that I have ever seen.
+The Local Silver Mint is a sponsor of The Liberty Block and offers a large variety of silver, gold, and other products for the best prices that I have ever seen.

 Visit online precious metals companies and find the best prices for gold and silver.
 Buy what you can afford, and make that a regular habit.

 If you find that you want to spend your real money, look into the goldback.
 As opposed to the greenback, this bill is backed by real money.
 In fact, it contains real gold inside of it.
 The bills range from one-thousandth of an ounce to one-twentieth of an ounce of gold.
 As inflation increases more rapidly, more Americans are beginning to use goldbacks instead of FRNs.

 You can also invest in gold and silver through investment vehicles.
 If you open your Robinhood account and search for gold and silver, you will find stocks of mining companies (which are risky) and ETFs that represent gold and silver.
 There are other creative ways to invest in gold and silver via the stock market, as well.